WilstonOreo/invoicer/README.md

 ```

 *CustomerB" and "ExampleRecipient" have tags defined in TOML files.
+The recipient information will be stored in the folder `tags`.
+Based on the example CSV above, to create two invoiced from the CSV, we need to TOML files called `CustomerB.toml` and `ExampleRecipient.toml` in `tags`.

-The TOML contain a recipients' address and a list of tasks, like the file `ExampleRecipient.toml`:
+Each TOML file contains the recipients' address and a list of tags, e.g. the file `ExampleRecipient.toml`:

 ```toml
 [contact]